West Seattle Bridge opens after closure lasting more than 2 years

-The seven-lane West Seattle Bridge reopened Saturday night, after an emergency closure for repairs that lasted 2 ½ years.
+The seven-lane West Seattle Bridge reopened late Saturday, after an emergency closure for repairs that lasted 2 ½ years.

-The Seattle Department of Transportation announced at 9:15 p.m. that most entrances were now ungated for traffic, including one ramp from I-5 and the main Fauntleroy Way entrance.
-The notice came hours before the city’s expected Sunday opening.
+The Seattle Department of Transportation announced at 9:15 p.m. that most entrances had just been ungated for traffic, including one ramp from I-5 and the main Fauntleroy Way entrance.
+The opening came hours before the announced Sunday opening.
+The city had not planned a forrmal opening ceremony and had kept the time a secret, worried that lines of cars would form, with drivers seeking boasting rights about being among the first to cross the repaired bridge.

-SDOT closed the bridge March 23, 2020 because cracks discovered seven years earlier were beginning to accelerate at a dangerous pace, in four areas within the 150-foot-high central mainspan.
+SDOT closed the span March 23, 2020 because cracks discovered seven years earlier were beginning to accelerate at a dangerous pace, in four areas within the 150-foot-high central main span.

 Stabilization and strengthening work, at a cost of up to $78 million, is expected to keep the concrete structure aloft until about 2060.
-And drivers will no longer need to make a six mile detour that sometimes lasted 30 to 60 minutes, through the Duwamish River valley highways or streets.
+And drivers will no longer need to make a six-mile detour that sometimes lasted 30 to 60 minutes, through the Duwamish River valley highways or streets.

 This is the busiest city-owned bridge, carrying about 100,000 vehicles and nearly 20,000 transit riders before the pandemic and shutdown.